 If you do love Japanese food and some of the unique local ingredients don’t miss out on a stop at Kuromon Market nearby.
 We never go to Osaka without a breakfast stop here and mix it up with tasting from the various stalls.
 Follow the link to find our top recommendations.

-Tips for travel in Kyoto
+Tips for travel in Tokyo

 ✈ For all the essential tips to help plan your visit to Japan see our comprehensive and FREE Japan guide.